-The anger of man does not produce the righteousness of God.
+The anger of man does not produce the righteousness of God (James 1:20).

-He will sense in those moments of tension that the wrong response could set you off.
-He will put up a wall as a means to protect himself from you, which will circumvent you from any possibility of a grace-filled conversation with him.
+Children crave love and protective care, but parents can disrupt these possibilities if they do not bring their anger into submission to Christ (2 Corinthians 10:3-6).
+Fear-motivated children go into a defensive, tightening up, and shutdown mode as a matter of self-preservation.
+The parents may tempt the child to lie about what he did because he’s scared of how his parents will react.
+He will sense in those moments of tension that the wrong response could set a parent off.
+He will put up a wall as a means to protect himself, which will circumvent any possibility of a grace-filled conversation with him.